tylerpotsiadlo/Hidden-Markov-Model-for-Market-Regime-Detection/README.md

 # Hidden Markov Model Classification for Equity Regime Detection
 This project implements a regime classification framework for equity markets using a Gaussian Hidden Markov Model.
-The goal is to identify distinct market regimes (e.g., rebound, bear/crash prone, expansion) and design regime-specific portfolio allocations.
+The goal is to identify distinct market regimes (e.g., rebound, bear/crash prone, bull) and design regime-specific portfolio allocations.

 ---